xupefei/Locale-Emulator/README.md

 For usage, please read <http://xupefei.github.io/Locale-Emulator/> (in English and 中文).

+## Usage ##

+LEInstaller : Mandatory to open first for installation of Locale Emulator LEGUI       : Settings tool to edit the global profile list, languages and timezones to emulate etc LEProc      : Command line utility
+LEUpdater   : Updater

 ## Translate ##

 If you want to help translating Locale Emulator, you can find all strings in